ut3/ramstetter.com/content/posts/2020-04-06-feedback/index.md

 #### Seat actuation controllers

 > "Our work with Rick involved low level communications between an RS-485 seat actuation system and our IFE System.
 Under an extremely tight schedule for one of our most important customers, Rick provided a software solution that met our customer’s needs with a high degree of quality.
 The requirements for this software were fluid and Rick was agile enough to update the design and implementation to meet the new requirements in a timely manner while communicating effect with stakeholders."\
-> &nbsp; &nbsp; &nbsp; -- John Aoki, SSr. oftware Manager, Safran Passenger Innovations
+> &nbsp; &nbsp; &nbsp; -- John Aoki, Sr. Software Manager, Safran Passenger Innovations

 #### Linux driver for a bug affecting ~20,000 shipped units